thiagoferronatto/VBAG/README.md

 AnimationEngine engine{screen, setup, loop, scene};
 ```

-If you used the Java way, you'll end up with something like
+If you went the Java way, you'll end up with something like

 ```cpp
 AReallyLongAndVerboseWrapperClassName aRLAVWCN;